zzzprojects/sqlbulkcopy-tutorial/docs/pages/faq/provider-oracle.md

 ## Solution - OracleBulkCopy
 Documentation: https://docs.oracle.com/cd/E17666_01/doc/win.112/e17357/OracleBulkCopyClass.htm

-This solution is very fast, however we doesn't recommend it.
+This solution only work for Oracle.DataAccess but contains a lot of limitation.
+We do not recommend using thi

 Limitation: